heritage-of-rajasthan-essay

 traditional-heritage-haveli-jaipur

-This is one of the better restored Havelis in Jaipur and has been turned into a museum called the Museum of Legacies.
+This is one of the better restored Haveli in Jaipur and has been turned into a museum called the Museum of Legacies.

 museum-of-legacies-jaipur-ph

-Yet another in the historic town of Amer (now part of Jaipur) is now a textile museum – Anokhi Museum
+Yet another Jaipur Haveli in the historic town of Amer has been converted into a textile museum, called Anokhi Museum

 anokhi-museum-hand-printing-jaipur

-Haveli is a traditional residential mansion found in this part of the world.
+Haveli is a traditional residential mansion found in certain areas of India.
 Some experts think the word Haveli has an Arabic origin.
 It is difficult to arrive at a firm conclusion.
-The courtyard or Chowk represents an essential feature in all such structures.
+The courtyard or Chowk of a Haveli represents an essential feature in all such structures.
 Here are pictures showing the entrance of Haveli opening into a courtyard.
+The activities of the residential unit revolve around the courtyard.
+The courtyard is an enclosed space from all four sides but is open to the sky allowing sunlight, air, and water.

 haveli-layout-plan-jaipur-rajasthan